TheInvalidNonce/TheInvalidNonce.github.io/_posts/2018-05-08-my_journey_into_node_express_graphql_and_relay.markdown

 If you don’t have experience with GraphQL, feel free to build API using Node.JS and use it in React Components.

 # Intro
-GraphQL is a data query language developed internally by Facebook in 2012, that was then released to the public in 2015.
+[GraphQL](http://graphql.org/) is a data query language developed internally by Facebook in 2012, that was then released to the public in 2015.
 It provides an alternative to REST and ad-hoc webservice architechtures. t allows clients to define the structure of the data required, and exactly the same structure of the data is returned from the server.
 It is a strongly typed runtime which allows clients to dictate what data is needed.
 This avoids both the problems of over-fetching as well as under-fetching of data.
+The two most popular GraphQL clients are Relay, which is also made by Facebook, and Apollo, which is an open-source community-driven alternative.

 # Node/Express setup